lumapps/lumapps-extensions-templates/docs/tools/index.md

 ![LumApps Extensions Playground](sdk-schema.png "LumApps Extensions Playground")

-In this schema, the extension is composed of a Frontend and a Backend part.
-The Frontend part is connected to the Backend part.
+In this schema, the extension is composed of a frontend and a backend part.
+The frontend part is connected to the backend part.

--   The Frontend of the extension integrate the JavaScript SDK to have access to contextual information around the extension in LumApps (the connected user, the search engine for example).
+-   The frontend integrates the JavaScript SDK to have access to contextual information around the extension in LumApps (the connected user, the search engine for example).
--   The Backend part reaches an external provider to authenticate the user (with OAuth protocol for example), and use the Python SDK to access the LumApps API.
+-   The backend reaches an external provider to authenticate the user (with OAuth protocol for example), and uses the Python SDK to access the LumApps API.

 ### Python SDK

-The Python SDK is currently in beta. tTe feature provided can change in future releases.
+The Python SDK is currently in beta.
+The features provided can change in future releases.
 This SDK is mainly used to connect your extension to the LumApps API.

 You can read more in the [Python SDK](https://lumapps.github.io/lumapps-sdk/) documentation.